How Much Are Student Loan Interest Rates?

 These fixed rates apply for the life of the loan.
 Every July 1, the government updates the interest rates, but the new rates only apply to new loans taken out during the year.

-Federal laws can impact interest rates, of course, so it’s important to keep an eye on what Congress is considering as far as student interest rates and loan policies.
+Federal laws can impact interest rates, of course, so it’s important to monitor what Congress is considering regarding student interest rates and loan policies.

 Student and Parent PLUS Loan Origination Fees

-Federal loans have fees that are based on the amount borrowed.
-The fees are a set percentage of the award amount, and are deducted proportionally from each disbursement.
+Federal loans have fees based on the amount borrowed.
+The fees are a set percentage of the award amount and are deducted proportionally from each disbursement.

-As of July 1, 2020, new Direct Subsidized and Unsubsidized Loans have a fee of 1.057 percent.
-Parent PLUS and Graduate Direct Loans have an origination fee of 4.228 percent.
+As of July 1, 2020, the origination fee for new Direct Subsidized and Unsubsidized Loans is 1.057 percent.
+The origination fee for parent PLUS and Graduate Direct Loans is 4.228 percent.

 Subsidized vs. Unsubsidized Loans

-Unsubsidized loans accrue interest right away.
-Your student can either make the interest payments during school, or they can be added to the loan.
+Unsubsidized loans accrue interest immediately.
+Your student can either make the interest payments during school or add them to the loan.

 Private Student Loan Interest Rates

 Private loans are an entirely different beast.
-There are dozens of banks willing to originate these loans, and they can have a wide variety of fees, interest rates, and terms.
+Dozens of banks are willing to originate these loans, and they can have a wide variety of fees, interest rates, and terms.

-You want to make sure you fully understand the terms of each loan you and your student agree to.
+You want to ensure you fully understand the terms of each loan you and your student agree to.
 Interest will probably start accruing immediately, similar to an unsubsidized federal loan.
 However, you may or may not have the option to defer those payments until graduation.

 Interest rates can vary significantly, and you will encounter both fixed and variable interest rates.
-While variable interest rates start lower, they introduce a lot of uncertainty because you can’t know what will happen years in the future.
+While variable interest rates start lower, they introduce a lot of uncertainty because you can’t know what will happen in the coming years.
 It’s usually best to lock in a fixed interest rate if you can.

 Some private loans will require your student to have a cosigner.
 It’s vital that your student choose a trustworthy cosigner.
-It’s also important for the cosigner to understand the risk, and to find out if there’s a way to remove the cosigner after a certain number of on-time payments.
+It’s also important for the cosigner to understand the risk and find out if there’s a way to remove the cosigner after a certain number of on-time payments.

-Finally, private student loans may not have the terms and protections that come with a federal loan.
+Finally, private student loans may not have the terms and protections of a federal loan.
 These include income-based repayment, forbearance and deferment options, and forgiveness opportunities.

 Comparing Private Student Loans

-Comparing interest rates on private loans can be a major challenge, especially when you’re trying to understand what the real total cost will be.
+Comparing interest rates on private loans can be a major challenge, especially when you’re trying to understand the total cost.
 We want to make it easier for you.

 Download a copy of our student loan calculator to help you understand the different interest rates lenders are offering you and the options available for each loan.